apache/pulsar/site2/docs/admin-api-clusters.md

 * The local ZooKeeper connection string for the cluster
 * The global ZooKeeper connection string for the entire instance
 * The web service URL for the cluster
-* A broker service URL enabling interaction with the {% popover brokers %} in the cluster
+* A broker service URL enabling interaction with the [brokers](reference-terminology.md#broker) in the cluster

 You must initialize cluster metadata *before* starting up any [brokers](admin-api-brokers.md) that will belong to the cluster.